 Tides4fishing allows you to make tide predictions for Portpatrick years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first high tide was at 5:05 h and the next high tide will be at 17:20 h.
-The first low tide was at 11:05 h and the next low tide will be at 23:55 h.
+In the high tide and low tide chart, we can see that the first high tide was at 1:00 h and the next high tide at 13:25 h.
+The first low tide was at 7:05 h and the next low tide will be at 19:25 h.

-The lunar phase is a First Quarter Moon.
-Today we have 7 hours and 19 minutes of sun.
-The solar transit is at 12:14 h and the length of time the moon will be visible will be 11 hours and 53 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 14 hours and 6 minutes of sun.
+The solar transit is at 13:22 h and the length of time the moon will be visible will be 12 hours and 17 minutes.

-The tidal coefficient today is 55 (average). to end the day with a tidal coefficient of 56.
-The tide heights today are 3.4 m, 1.0 m, 3.7 m and 0.6 m.
+The tidal coefficient today is 85, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 83 to end the day with a tidal coefficient of 82.
+The tide heights today are 3.8 m, 0.3 m, 3.5 m and 0.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Portpatrick which is of 4.2 m and a minimum height of -0.2 m.

-The solunar fishing calendar in Portpatrick tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Portpatrick tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Portpatrick.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: